-In this post, I’ll talk about how we can use essential oils successfully with dogs.
-To use essential oils safely with pets you’ll need to:
+In this post, I’ll talk about how we can successfully use essential oils for dogs.

-I’ll also be sharing some recipes you can use with your dog.
+I’ll also be sharing some essential oil recipes you can use with your dog.

 Each pet is different and it can be hard to predict how a pet will react to an essential oil.
 Before using essential oils with your pet, talk to your veterinarian.
 They’ll be able to talk you through whether or not you should use essential oils with your pet, whether that means simply diffusing oils or applying them topically.

 Your veterinarian will have the best advice for you to follow.
 While we have experience using essential oils with pets, we are not vets and essential oils should not take the place of the advice, treatment, or medication given by your vet.

 After you get the okay from your vet, start with an oil that’s generally safe for your dog.
 Here’s a list of oils generally considered safe for pets.
 I’ve added some uses to my favorite dog friendly oils as well.